Please email your comments & questions to geovisual at comcast.net. Thank you.

 April 15, 1966 - Statue of Abraham Lincoln, Luis G. Urbina Park (since renamed Parque Lincoln), Polanco, Mexico City (Mexico).
 Gift of the United States presented by President Lyndon B. Johnson.
 Reproduction of a satue made in 1887 by Augustus Saint-Gaudens for Chicago's Lincoln Park.

-1969 - Statue of Benito Juarez, Foggy Bottom, Virginia & New Hampshire Avenues, Washington, DC.
+January 7, 1969 - Statue of Benito Juarez, Foggy Bottom, Virginia & New Hampshire Avenues, Washington, DC.
 (USA).
 Sculpted by Enrique Alciati.
-Gift from Mexico in exchange for a statue of Abraham Lincoln.
-Juarez is the 'George Washington of Mexico,' and the statue points to the bust of Washington at George Washington University.
+"A gift from the people of Mexico in exchange for a statue of Abraham Lincoln given by President Johnson."
+Juarez is the "George Washington of Mexico," and the statue points to the bust of Washington at George Washington University.
 Benito Pablo Juarez Garcia [1806-1872] was a full-blooded Zapotec Indian who became the first president of Mexico.
 He corresponded with Abraham Lincoln to get advice on how to establish a democracy, particularly one plagued with interracial problems.

 1969 - Amistad Dam, between Del Rio, Texas (USA). & Cuidad Acuna (Mexico).
-Image shows both national emblems on the border inthe middle of the dam.
+Image shows both national emblems on the border in the middle of the dam.

 1973 - Chamizal National Memorial, El Paso, Texas (USA).
 "Established to commemorate the Chamizal Convention of 1963 which resulted in the peaceful settlement of a century-long boundary dispute."